 Black Colors: Psychology and Meaning

-Artists have used black since prehistoric times.
+Artists have used black colors since prehistoric times.
 It isn't surprising then that black has become an important color in various cultures around the world.

 What is surprising, though, are the different symbols and associations this color stands for.